krishauser/Klampt/Cpp/docs/Tutorials/Grasping-Simulation-Python.md

     raise RuntimeError("Unable to load world")
 ```

-To create rob file and xml file, you can see how [this project](https://github.com/krishauser/IROS2016ManipulationChallenge) works.
-You can use functions in [moving_base_control.py](https://github.com/krishauser/IROS2016ManipulationChallenge/blob/master/moving_base_control.py) for handling the free-floating moving base.

 ### 1. Make Rigid Object from file

-You can use the OFF file of the object to be grasped.
+You can use a .off file of the object to be grasped.
 To locate the object on the ground safely before starting grasp simulation, transformation is computed by using approximation of the bounding box surrounding the object.

 ```python
 object = klampt.Geometry3D()